-The DSP or Deputy should be fully briefed on any issues or concerns Birchgrove Primary School has and must present their report during the meeting and be prepared to make decisions on registration at the end of the conference.
-Reports to be sent to conference chair/co-ordinator three days prior to the conference.
+The DSP or Deputy should be fully briefed on any issues or concerns the school has and must present their report during the meeting and be prepared to make decisions on registration at the end of the conference.
+Reports to be sent to conference chair/coordinator three days prior to the conference.
 The contents of the report should also be shared with the parents ahead of the conference and where appropriate, the child/ren concerned.